 ‘Loved it.
 Interesting how dangerous revisiting the past can be.’

 Singer Rebecca Allison (Martin) has been my musical partner in a bewildering range and number of projects.
 As Mezzopiano we performed opera, musical theatre, recitals, concerts and shows, including my verse play Smoke & Mirrors, based on the music of one of our favourite composers, Kurt Weill.
 Becca’s portrayal of twin sisters across four decades—singing in several languages—was a tour de force.
 She was an inspiration and a very dear friend.
-Becca died suddenly on 21st March 2016 after contracting meningitis.
+Becca died suddenly on 21st March 2016 after contracting sepsis.
 I’m immensely grateful to have known and worked with this lovely woman, and to have many recorded memories of her beautiful voice.

 The African savannah was re-created in Didcot’s Cornerstone arts centre, at the latest Musical In A Day children’s workshop.
 Joining me for a day exploring ‘The Lion King’ was dancer Rhonda Sparrey, and together we led fifteen 6- to 9-year-olds through the story, songs, dialogue and movement of the hit musical, even making good use of break-times to draw characters and events for our pop-up gallery.
 At the end of a busy and creative day our hard-working cast presented a potted version of the musical for their parents.
 This workshop followed several others in the same series: ‘Discover Annie’, ‘Discover Oliver!’, and ‘Discover Joseph and the Amazing Technicolour Dreamcoat’.

-Pictured below are the children’s technicolour illustrations for ‘Joseph’ and some of the home-made masks we used to create the Lion Kingdom.
+Pictured are the children’s technicolour illustrations for ‘Joseph’ and some of the home-made masks we used to create the Lion Kingdom.